-Version: which version of this ring.
+Version: which version of this ring, this field could be Rapid Super Ring, Super Ring.

 Role: This Switch is RM or nonRM

 Status: If this field is Normal which means the redundancy is activated.
 If any one of the links in the Ring is down, then the status will be Abnormal.